dark-oak/67hz/_posts/2020-03-30-c-bitwise-ops.md

 tags: [c++, c, bitwise ops]
 ---

-A loose collection of bit fiddlin' tricks:
+A loose collection of biwise magic:

 1. Set the kth bit in n